AramZS/aramzs.xyz/src/content/noteworthy/2025-07-30-epa-plans-to-ignore-science-stop-regulating-greenhouse-gases.md

 I can't believe this video is 6 years old.
 I can't believe we still have to deal with these moron bad-faith climate change denials.
 I can't believe we have to deal with the head of the EPA endangering us and the whole rest of the world.

 > Earlier in the day, Zeldin said on the conservative “Ruthless” podcast that the rescission would be the “largest deregulatory action in the history of America,” which will “driv[e] a dagger into the heart of the climate change religion.”

+(Photo of [Effect of Acid Rain on Stone Lion](https://fineartamerica.com/featured/1-effect-of-acid-rain-on-stone-lion-adam-hart-davisscience-photo-library.html) from Science Photo Library)